eons-dev/ebbs/README.md

   ]
 }
 ```
-This script can be invoked with just `ebbs` (assuming the appropriate docker credentials are stored in your environment).
+This script can be invoked with just `ebbs` (assuming the appropriate docker credentials are stored in your environment, docker is installed, etc.).

+For other examples, check out the `build` folder of this repo and any other mentioned above!

 ## Design

-### Where Variables Come From and the build.json

-Ebbs is intended to keep your build process separate from your code.
-With that said, it can be useful to specify some project-wide settings and build configurations.
-In order to accommodate more complex builds, ebbs supports the use of a build.json file in the root directory of your project (one directory above the buildPath you provide).
-Note that there isn't any real reason you can't move the build.json or even write an ebbs script to generate build.json and then call ebbs with it ;)

-Each Builder will record which arguments it needs and wants in order to function.
-Those arguments are then populated from:
-1. The system environment
-2. The configuration file supplied to ebbs (e.g. build.json in the root directory)
-3. The local configuration file (e.g. build.json in the build directory)
-4. The command line

-Where, the command line overrides anything specified in the environment and config files.

 ### I Want One!

+Before diving too deep into EBBS, please also give a quick look at the parent library: [eons](https://github.com/eons-dev/lib_eons).
+The [UserFunctor Utilities](https://github.com/eons-dev/lib_eons#user-functor) will be of particular use in your Builders.

-Ebbs builds packages or whatever with `ebbs.Builders`, which extend the this-registering `eons.UserFunctor`.
-This means you can write your own build scripts and place them in a "workspace" (see above) which can then be shared with colleagues, etc. For example, you could create "my_build.py", containing something like:
+Ebbs builds packages or whatever with `ebbs.Builders`, which extend the self-registering `eons.UserFunctor`.
+This means you can write your own build scripts and publish them, distribute them with your code, or store them locally in the `repo_store` (see above).
+A major driving force behind ebbs is to encourage you to share your automation tools with colleagues, friends, and enemies!
+For example, you could create "my_build.py", containing something like:
 ```python
 import logging
 from ebbs import Builder